 The announcement came after several incidents triggered violence in the western African nation, sparked by different events.
 There was no information on how many people had been injured.

 Student protests have been ongoing in the nation since February, according to local media reports.
-These demonstrations came after a student reportedly died in jail.
+The demonstrations came after a student reportedly died in jail.

-Still the protests continued, during which buildings in the capital city, Ouagadougou, were set on fire.
-The president also reportedly replaced the head of the nation's army amid the violence.
+The soldiers demanded a housing allowance they said the president had promised them.
+The Ministry of Defense said Friday in a statement the soldiers had been paid but the protests continued, with buildings in the capital city, Ouagadougou, set on fire.
+The president also reportedly replaced the head of the Army amid the violence.